ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Connection Termination {#termination}

 A Connection can be terminated i) by the Local Endpoint (i.e., the application calls the Close, CloseGroup, Abort or AbortGroup Action), ii) by the Remote Endpoint (i.e., the remote application calls the Close, CloseGroup, Abort or AbortGroup Action), or iii) because of an error (e.g., a timeout).
-A local call of the Close Action will cause the Connection to send the Closed Event or the ConnectionError Event, and a local call of the CloseGroup Action will cause all of the Connections in the group to send the Closed Event or the ConnectionError Event.
+A local call of the Close Action will cause the Connection to either send a Closed Event or a ConnectionError Event, and a local call of the CloseGroup Action will cause all of the Connections in the group to either send a Closed Event or a ConnectionError Event.
 A local call of the Abort Action will cause the Connection to send a ConnectionError Event, indicating local Abort as a reason, and a local call of the AbortGroup Action will cause all of the Connections in the group to send a ConnectionError Event, indicating local Abort as a reason.

-Remote Action calls map to Events similar to local calls (e.g., a remote Close causes the Connection to send a Closed Event or a ConnectionError Event), but, different from local Action calls, it is not guaranteed that such Events will indeed be invoked.
+Remote Action calls map to Events similar to local calls (e.g., a remote Close causes the Connection to either send a Closed Event or a ConnectionError Event), but, different from local Action calls, it is not guaranteed that such Events will indeed be invoked.
 When an application needs to free resources associated with a Connection, it should therefore not rely on the invocation of such Events due to termination calls from the Remote Endpoint, but instead use the local termination Actions.